French

 FREC83H3 Cultural Identities and Stereotypes in the French-Speaking World

-4. 3.0 credits in literature which must include:
+4. 3.0 credits in Literature which must include:

 FREB50H3 Introduction to French Literature I